jmjkim/fisphase1-project/README.md

 >*All of data within the database is virtual (see [Public API](https://random-data-api.com/) reference*).

+## Motivation
+I was always curious about how "behind curtain" process of a web browser.
+After working on this small project, I acquired basic understandings of the "how" and now I am more interested about the back-end side of an application.

 ## Features
 - A **search bar** on top right corner, you can enter employee's ID then it will scroll onto the target employee.